15 April, 2019

 - Awareness campaigns and training programs for employees

-After an external vendor or your internal team conduct a penetration test, the real value is realized when a penetration testing report is delivered, and the top management is briefed about the outcomes of the process.
+After an external vendor or your internal team conduct a GDPR penetration testing, the real value is realized when a penetration testing report is delivered, and the top management is briefed about the outcomes of the process.
 A penetration report should include –

 - Executive summary entailing business risks, potential impact, and possible solutions for mitigating risks